 - To replace or cover a large filling when there is not enough tooth left

-First, the dentist will give the patient a local anesthetic.
-He or she will afterward file down the tooth that requires being fixed.
-The dentist will prepare the tooth to the right shape for the crown.
+The dentist will first prepare the tooth to the right shape for the crown.
 This composes of clearing away a layer of the outer surface and at the same time leaving a strong inner core.
-Take note that the amount of tooth extracted will be the same as the crowns thickness.
+Take note that the amount of tooth extracted will be the same as the crown's thickness.

 By the time the tooth is shaped, then the dentist will take a mold or impression of the prepared tooth.
-This is done on one of the opposing jaws and perhaps another to demonstrate the manner you bite together.
+This is done on one of the opposing jaws and perhaps the other to demonstrate the manner you bite together.

 Afterward, the mold or impression will be handed to a dental technician, along with the vital information needed and other data regarding what shade to use.

-Then, the dentist will pull out the temporary crown and will securely place the final crown on your next dental appointment.
-He or she will thoroughly check to ensure that the crown comes with the right bite, color, shape, and fit.
+The dentist will then pull out the temporary crown and securely place the final crown on your next dental appointment.
+He or she will thoroughly check to ensure that the height comes with the right bite, color, shape, and fit.
 If it perfectly fits you, he or she will cement the crown into place.

-It is vital to keep the crown clean just like your natural teeth.
-While it is true that the cap itself won't decay, still, the decay can emerge where the edge of the crown links to the tooth.
+Remember to keep your new crown clean, just like your natural teeth.
+While the cap itself won't decay, the decay can still emerge where the crown's edge links to the tooth.
 Brush at least twice a day using fluoride-based toothpaste, floss regularly, and rinse with a fluoride-containing mouthwash.
 These habits will help avert periodontal problems and tooth decay.
-Maintaining a well-balanced diet with restriction to hard foods is also recommended.
+Maintaining a well-balanced diet with restrictions to hard foods is also recommended.

 Mannerisms such as finger-biting and teeth-grinding should also be avoided as these considerably accelerate crown wear-and-tear.
-If teeth-grinding or clenching is an unpreventable habit, the dentist may recommend the usage of a mouth guard during night time.
+If teeth-grinding or clenching is an unpreventable habit, the dentist may recommend using a mouth guard during night time.